-While Rakus benefits from a benign competitive environment, we believe what sets the business apart is its understanding of clients' needs.
-The company promotes effective and user-friendly products, and understands the need to persuade clients of the merits of these products versus old pen and paper solutions.
-Clients tend to stay with Rakus for the long term as its customer base has a low churn rate; and revenues, which have been growing consistently, are recurring in nature.
+While this company benefits from a benign competitive environment, we believe what sets the business apart is its understanding of clients' needs.
+The sales team promotes effective and user-friendly products, and understands the need to persuade clients of the merits of these products versus old pen and paper solutions.
+Clients tend to stay with the company for the long term as its customer base has a low churn rate; and revenues, which have been growing consistently, are recurring in nature.

-Rakus's flagship product is its expense management software, Rakuraku Seisan, which has grown significant market share over the last 10 years.
+Its flagship product is its expense management software, which has grown significant market share over the last 10 years.
 Despite its success, the management continue to invest heavily in advertising and have a sales team who actively engage with SMEs on the benefits of cloud-based software.
 They understand the importance of being the first to attract new clients in a sticky market.
 While the majority of new business activity for overseas cloud-based companies takes place via online advertising and enquiries, this often does not work in Japan.
-Thus, Rakus's sales team conducts face-to-face pitches, another advantage over its peers.
+Thus, the sales team conducts face-to-face pitches, another advantage over its peers.

-Rakus has channelled its advertising spend towards taxis and television this year to maximise exposure to SME owners, and targets a compound annual growth rate for revenue and profit of 30% in three years.
+The company has channelled its advertising spend towards taxis and television this year to maximise exposure to SME owners, and targets a compound annual growth rate for revenue and profit of 30% in three years.
 While the current advertising drive has impacted operating profits in the near term, we expect this strategy to pay off in the years to come.

-Digital billing system, Rakuraku Meisai, is a newer product, but has the potential to be a significant growth driver.
-While other comparable products target larger companies, Rakuraku Meisai is tailored specifically to SMEs.
+Its digital billing system is a newer product, but has the potential to be a significant growth driver.
+While other comparable products target larger companies, this system is tailored specifically to SMEs.
 We estimate that the potential market which could benefit from bill digitalisation is worth JPY20-30bn.